-Buying romantic Valentine’s gifts for her only gets more difficult as time passes.
+Buying romantic gifts for her only gets more difficult as time passes.
 But that difficulty represents a reason to make the effort not only to find something but to find something that demonstrates real appreciation and sustained attraction.
-The goal, when you’re looking for the best Valentine’s Day gifts for her, or simply romantic gifts for her?

 Finding an unexpected gift that triggers a feeling adjacent to the initial thrill she got from the idea that you wanted her.
 What’s required is a little creativity and a little risk-taking (also, a semi-decent wrapping job).
 The articles below are, in essence, tribute.
 And that’s entirely the point.
 If you wouldn’t leave it as an offering at a large but tasteful shrine to your wife or partner’s best qualities, it’s just not romantic enough to make the cut.

-Alain de Botton’s excellent book How To Think About Sex More is worthy reading for anyone struggling — as your wife likely is — with the fuzzy handcuffs of monogamy.
+A second chance to see the world together for the first time.
+Alain de Botton’s excellent book How To Think About Sex More is worthy reading for anyone struggling -- as your wife likely is -- with the fuzzy handcuffs of monogamy.
 But the title is a bit on the nose.
 Better to ramp up to that work with Small Pleasures, a slight tome from England’s reigning poet/philosopher of the domestic.
 What is long term love but the serial sharing of short term pleasures?
 What is more deserving of our attention?

 The good times roll, which is how they get away from us.
 All the more reason to take captured moments and present them beautifully.
 It’s tempting, to be sure, to skimp on frames.
 Like pillows and divorce lawyers, they seem illogically expensive.
 A really great piece, however, can make a massive difference.
 This platinum-plated number from L’Objet feels specific and celebratory, but not saccharine, which is good enough reason to stomach the price.